ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

     */5 * * * * . /home/pi/ncas-energy-balance-1-software/venv/bin/activate && /home/pi/ncas-energy-balance-1-software/energy_balance/scripts/download_data.py >> /home/pi/campbell_data/data-download-cron.log 2>&1
     3-59/5 * * * * . /home/pi/ncas-energy-balance-1-software/venv/bin/activate && /home/pi/campbell_data/mysql_insert/add_to_mysql.py -u<username> -p<password> -d<database-name> >> /home/pi/campbell_data/cron_output/mysql-cron.log 2>&1

 For extra security, the username and password for the database could be passed in from a text file, preventing them appearing in any logs.
-This can be done by using the path to the script as below:
+This can be done by using the path to the text file as below:

 .. code-block::